Colfax Avenue: 1890–1910: Conversion to denser housing

-The slow and steady downfall began after the Panic of 1893.
-The once lavish and expensive homes along East Colfax and in Capitol Hill were no longer easy to maintain and pay for.
-Many owners of the single-family mansions were forced to rent out rooms in their homes to temporary workers and those with lesser income.
-In addition, the housing market no longer supported huge mansions on a large lot.
-As the economy of Denver slumped after the Silver Crash, construction in Capitol Hill concentrated on apartments.
-Three buildings still in existence and that are examples of the architecture of this time are The Colonnade, Alta Court, and the Hamilton.
-This cultural and demographic shift, from single-family mansions toward boarding houses and rental property for the transient middle class, marked the first significant watershed moment in the history of East Colfax.
+The Panic of 1893 led to an economic depression in Denver, and many large houses along Colfax were converted into multi-family units.
+The once lavish and expensive homes along East Colfax and in Capitol Hill were no longer easy to maintain, and owners of the single-family mansions were forced to rent out rooms in their homes to temporary workers.
+As the economy recovered, apartment buildings were constructed, raising concerns among residents about the impact on property values and neighborhood quality.
+Three buildings still in existence from this early period are The Colonnade, Alta Court (formerly the Altamaha Apartment Building), and the Hamilton.
+The cultural and demographic shift, from single-family mansions toward boarding houses and rental property for the transient middle class, marked a shift in the demographics of East Colfax.